josh548/squirrel-csharp/docs/builtin-functions.md

 lambda
 ------
 Takes two arguments, both quoted expressions.
 The first argument is a list of symbols, which are the function parameters.
-A function must have at least one parameter.
+An empty list means the function does not have parameters.
 The second argument is the body of the function.

 ```
 [ function that returns the square of a number ]